fuzhanrahmanian/Deep-reinforcement-learning/Policy_Gradient_method/README.md

 # Description
-Cross Entropy Method:
-train a Cross-Entropy Method with OpenAI Gym's MountainCarContinuous environment.
+Policy Gradient Method (reinforce) use an implementation of REINFORCE to solve OpenAI Gym's CartPole environment.